cartdb/6502-kitPY/README.md

 # The assembler

 A bare-bones 6502 assembler.
 Only supports code and the .byte directive.
+You can also try to implement illegal opcodes, but some of these have more than one byte for the corresponding instruction, so it does not work.

 # The disassembler